 Now consider another ideal $\fK$ on $\sK_{c,0}^d$ generated by the modulus

-where $E_K$ is the L\"owner ellipsoid of $K$, which is the uniquely defined ellipsoid of the smallest volume containing $K$, see \cite[Section~10.12]{schn2}.
+where $E_K$ is the L\"owner ellipsoid of $K$, which is the uniquely defined ellipsoid of minimal volume containing $K$; see \cite[Section~10.12]{schn2}.
 The map $K\mapsto E_K$ is continuous in the Hausdorff metric.
-Indeed, if $K_n\to K$, then $E_{K_n}$ is a bounded sequence of convex bodies which has a convergent subsequence, see \cite[Theorem~1.8.4]{schn2}.
-Assuming that $E_{K_n}\to E$, we see that $E$ is an ellipsoid of a minimal volume which contains $K$ and so coincides with $E_K$ in view of its uniqueness.
-Indeed, assume that $V_d(E_K)<V_d(E)$.
-Then the $\eps$-neighbourhood of $E_K$ contains $K_n$ with all sufficiently large $n$.
-Hence, for each $\delta>0$ we have $V_d(E_{K_n})\leq V_d(E_K)+\delta$, so that $V_d(E)\leq V_d(E_K)+\delta$, which is a contradiction.
+Indeed, if $K_n\to K$, then $(E_{K_n})_{n\in\NN}$ is a bounded sequence of convex bodies that has a convergent subsequence; see \cite[Theorem~1.8.4]{schn2}.
+Assuming that $E_{K_n}\to E$, we see that $E$ is an ellipsoid of minimal volume containing $K$ and therefore coincides with $E_K$ by uniqueness.
+Indeed, assume for contradiction that $V_d(E_K)<V_d(E)$.
+Then the $\eps$-envelope of $E_K$ contains $K_n$ for all sufficiently large $n$.
+Hence, for each $\delta>0$ we have $V_d(E_{K_n})\leq V_d(E_K)+\delta$, implying $V_d(E)\leq V_d(E_K)+\delta$, which is a contradiction.
 Then

-is continuous in $K$ and so it determines the ideal $q\fK$, see Lemma~\ref{lemma:q-B}.
+is continuous in $K$ and thus it determines the ideal $q\fK$, see Lemma~\ref{lemma:q-B}.
 By Theorem~\ref{rv-XXT}, if the tail measure of a random convex body $X$ is not exclusively supported by the origin, then the equivalence class $qX$ is regularly varying on the ideal $q\fK$. \end{example}